Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 ## 5. Best Practices for Intelligent Training

 - **Data Quality:**
   Verify that your data is clean and representative.
 Remove anomalies or outliers where possible to improve training quality.
+You may want to tie capture states to game states so UI navigation and typing won't interfere.

 - **Iterative Refinement:**
   Start with moderate settings for `windowSize` and `pollInterval`, and adjust based on early training results and model performance.